elbeardmorez/nixTools/slack/README.md

 # slack.sh

 ## description
-script to aid in the building and installation of source and package based software on a Slackware system
+script to aid in the building and installation of source and package based software on a Slackware 64 multilib system

 this might be of use to someone who likes 'living on the edge' with a mix of major/current release packages, their own tweaked builds and non-packaged / aka 'raw source' installations